Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The transport analysis indicates that Balcatta - Hamersley has 115 active public transport stops, all of which are bus stops.
-These stops are served by 26 different routes, together facilitating 5,183 weekly passenger trips.
-The accessibility to these services is rated as excellent, with residents usually located just 179 meters from the nearest stop.
+Balcatta - Hamersley has 115 active public transport stops.
+These are served by buses on 26 different routes, offering a total of 5,183 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 179 meters to the nearest stop.

 Frequently Asked Questions - Transport